En Español

 Food for the Spirit

-Support for capacity building for public narrative and policy advocacy efforts of our grassroots base in Buffalo, the Finger Lakes, and across NY state, in pursuit of collective policy advocacy goals.
+Food for the Spirit’s mission is to work in partnership with frontline communities who value food sovereignty, by building solidarity and collective power through creating spaces for visibility, connection, self- and community-care.
+Wildseeds Grant funds support capacity building for public narrative and policy advocacy efforts of their grassroots base in Buffalo, the Finger Lakes, and across NY state, in pursuit of collective policy advocacy goals.

 Four Corners, CO